SourLemonJuice/SourLemonJuice-blog/pages/about.md

 ### Operating System

 - **Half** `linux` guy.
 For now it's `Archlinux`.
 - Microsoft `Windows`...
 Easy to use, but not simple.
-I don't hate it.
+I'm never hate it.
 - Forever rejecting `macOS` and `Apple`.
 - Weird `ChromeOS`